God made everything beautiful.

 a time for war and a time for peace.

-The section above is from the powerful book of Ecclesiastes, one of my favorite books in the Old Testament.
-Narrated by the most renowned man of Israel, King Solomon, it centers on the themes of vanity and the vexation of the spirit.
+The section above comes from the powerful book of Ecclesiastes, one of my favorite books of the Old Testament.
+Traditionally attributed to the wisest and most renowned king of Israel, Solomon, it centers on the themes of vanity and the vexation of the human spirit.

-I am a historian, and I love anthropology—especially tracing ancestry lines and the origins of things, from words to flora and fauna.
-This helps me understand the fabric of human society more deeply through language, and also reveals the connections between continents through migration and the ways we have profoundly influenced one another.
+I am a historian by nature, with a deep love for anthropology—especially tracing ancestral lineages and the origins of things, from words to flora and fauna.
+This way of seeing helps me understand the fabric of human society through language and reveals the profound connections between continents, migrations, and the ways we have shaped one another across time.

 My lineage comes from different tribes that were eventually unified under the Roman Catholic Church.
 We are Spanish-speaking, Catholic Native Americans.

-We were unified by the Nikan Mopohua—the story of an Indigenous man and the apparition of Our Lady of Guadalupe, who is our mother.
+We were unified by the Nican Mopohua—the sacred story of an Indigenous man and the apparition of Our Lady of Guadalupe, who is our mother.

-Guadalupe is a profound blend of Indigenous symbols and Roman Catholic imagery.
-When our ancestors saw her, they knelt, and they converted without questioning, it was indeed her, Tonantzin, the Aztec mother goddess of earth and corn.
+Guadalupe is a profound convergence of Indigenous cosmology and Roman Catholic symbolism.
+When our ancestors encountered her image, they knelt and converted without hesitation.
+They recognized her immediately as Tonantzin, the Aztec mother goddess of earth and corn.

-She stands before the sun, which symbolizes the greatest Aztec god, Huitzilopochtli—announcing a God greater than the sun god.
-She stands upon the moon, the crescent that symbolized Quetzalcoatl, the feathered serpent moon god, showing she has overcome and defeated him.
-Beneath her is an angel with eagle’s wings supporting the Mother of God.
-The eagle, known as the “bird of the sun,” is here shown as the servant of the Virgin.
-With one hand she gathers her mantle and with the other her robe, signifying that the Son she bears is from both heaven and earth.
+She stands before the sun, symbol of the great Aztec god Huitzilopochtli, announcing a God greater than the sun itself.
+She stands upon the moon, the crescent associated with Quetzalcoatl, the feathered serpent, revealing that she has overcome and transcended him.
+Beneath her, an angel with eagle’s wings—the bird of the sun—supports the Mother of God, showing the eagle in service to the Divine Feminine.
+With one hand she gathers her mantle and with the other her robe, signifying that the Son she carries comes from both heaven and earth.

-While I was in the cathedral of my hometown, next to the image of Guadalupe there was a scale model of the stages of pregnancy, inviting us women to see ourselves as the protectress of children, and to see ourselves as the sacred vehicle for life.
+While visiting the cathedral in my hometown, next to the image of Guadalupe, there was a scale model illustrating the stages of pregnancy.
+It invited us women to see ourselves as protectors of children, as sacred vessels of life, and as carriers of something profoundly holy.

-I am also not advocating that Judeo-Christianity is the only portal to the Divine yet this way is one of a kind.
+I am also not claiming that Judeo-Christianity is the only portal to the Divine.
+But this path, in its depth and symbolism, is singular and profound.

-And this is why the presence of teachers, guides, and people who are truly gifted can alter the entire course of our lives.
+And this is why the presence of true teachers, guides, and gifted souls can alter the entire course of our lives.

 Maria